-The Bank's activities involve the assumption and transfer of certain risks, including market risk, credit risk, operational risk, liquidity risk and funding, model risk and business risk.
-Further information on these risks and the Bank's risk management is provided in note 17 to the financial statements.
+The Bank's activities involve the assumption and transfer of certain risks, including market risk, credit risk, operational risk, cross-border risk, model risk, liquidity and funding risks, and business risk.
+Further information on these risks and the Bank's risk management is provided in note 18 to the financial statements.